datakund/UnOfficial-APIs/docs/source/pypi.rst

 Pypi Results Scraper
 ####################

-It scrapes results from pypi.
+It scrapes search results from pypi.

 .. tabs::